gwijthoff/texting/index.md

 ❧ Lauren Oyler, ["Habitual User,"](https://thebaffler.com/outbursts/habitual-user-oyler), *The Baffler,* no. 41 (September 2018)

 <!--
+Who I am: PhD at Princeton in English Literature, and I study media, the way people connect with one another and understand the world around them through technology.

+The idea for this class:

+Handout: name, where you're from, major, if you have a laptop its OS, type of phone, preferred pronouns, preferred name, something you want me to know about you

 This course will be an experiment.
 What questions are we asking?
 What do I want you to know at the outset?
 For one, the idea of fiction at work in everyday life (Michael Wood).

 These aren't always novels that are directly about networks.
 Instead, they stage questions about the self and how we project ourselves to others.